shaunchuah/shaunchuah/README.md

 - Developing in vitro platforms to study inflammatory diseases
 - Applying machine learning and multi-omics for IBD insights
 - Exploring bioenergetic dysfunction and immune-metabolic interactions
+- Translating advances in LLM technology for IBD

 ## 📚 Selected Publications